PaulJPhilp/buddy/docs/Buddy-ChatApp-Plan-v2.md

 - All stages must strictly adhere to design doc principles: compactness, composability, consistent styling, and Effect-TS state.
 - Document all deviations from design and justify them in the plan.
 - Review and update the plan after each major milestone.

+## Component Library
+- Use Radix UI for accessible, unstyled primitives.